rocky-linux/documentation/docs/guides/8_6_installation.md

 On our demo system in this guide, we accept the default value (*English US*) and make no changes.

-However, if you need to make any changes here, from the *Installation Summary* screen, click the <kbd>Keyboard</kbd> option to specify the keyboard layout of the system.
+However, if you need to make any changes here, from the *Installation Summary* screen, click the ++"Keyboard"++ option to specify the keyboard layout of the system.
 You can add additional keyboard layouts if you need to in the ensuing screen and specify their order.

-Click <kbd>Done</kbd> when you are finished with this screen.
+Click ++"done"++ when you are finished with this screen.

 #### Language Support

-The <kbd>Language Support</kbd> option on the *Installation Summary* screen enables you to specify support for additional languages that you may need on the finished system.
+The ++"Language Support"++ option on the *Installation Summary* screen enables you to specify support for additional languages that you may need on the finished system.

-We will accept the default value (**English – United States**) and make no change, click <kbd>Done</kbd>.
+We will accept the default value (**English – United States**) and make no change, click ++"done"++.

 #### Time & Date

-Click the <kbd>Time & Date</kbd> option on the main *Installation Summary* screen to bring up another screen that will allow you to select the time zone in which the machine is located.
+Click the ++"Time & Date"++ option on the main *Installation Summary* screen to bring up another screen that will allow you to select the time zone in which the machine is located.
 Scroll through the list of regions and cities and select the area closest to you.

 Depending on your installation source, the *Network Time* option could be set to *ON* or *OFF* by default.
 Accept the default *ON* setting; this allows the system to automatically set the correct time using the Network Time Protocol (NTP).
-Click <kbd>Done</kbd> after making any changes.
+Click ++"done"++ after making any changes.

 ### Software Section